Skip to main content Skip to footer

 What are manufacturers to do in the face of this threat to their trade secrets?
 It can seem like a daunting challenge, yet there a few surprisingly simple protocols you can quickly implement to protect your company's precious IP.
 For instance, you can enhance the security of your IP by limiting the number of accounts that have access to sensitive IP-related files.
 Further, Industrial Panel PCs with built-in RFID and biometric scanning peripherals can be used for 2-factor authentication, limiting internal access to sensitive files and making it harder for someone who is not physically on-site to access your sensitive data.

 An organization must also be wary of low-tech attacks.
 Stealing an entire computer to access the hard drive at a remote location is more common than one might think.
-Having a mini rugged computer with removable hard drives is a low-tech solution to prevent low-tech data breaches.
+Having a rugged mini PC with removable hard drives is a low-tech solution to prevent low-tech data breaches.
 Simply remove the hard drives at the end of the day and lock them in a secure location, and then put them back at the start of the next day.

 Final Thoughts